 In our modern world, big brother really is watching our every move, every second of the day.
-Every time you log into social media, surf the web, perform employee background checks or buy something with a credit card, there’s a company out there somewhere that’s collecting that information, so that they can add it to their “big data” repository, and analyze your behavior along with the behavior of millions of people like you.
+Every time you log into social media, surf the web, or buy something with a credit card, there’s a company out there somewhere that’s collecting that information, so that they can add it to their “big data” repository, and analyze your behavior along with the behavior of millions of people like you.
+There really is no data privacy anymore.

 That analysis can be used to drive marketing plans, develop new products, or in many other ways.
 It’s exciting, but it’s also kind of scary.
 Which is why so many people welcomed the recent decision by the FCC to limit the data collection abilities of broadband companies.